micahbrody/micahbrody.github.io/Privacy.md

 (Note: This doesn't mean it's what I use.
 It means it's the easiest for most people.)

 I made this list to answer the questions "what should I use for x" and  "what do you use for y?"
 Here are all my answers.
 I use or have used almost everything on this list and vouch for them.
 However, I am one person.

-If you are looking for a category I do not have listed, more alternatives for ones I do, and/or a more thorough guide to privacy, I recommend privacyguides.org.
+Other great websites to help with this are:
+- <privacyguides.org>
+- <alternativeto.net>

 ## Web Browser: